Chiyonofuji Mitsugu: Early career

 Chiyonofuji began his career in September 1970.
 He reached the second highest jūryō division in November 1974, and was promoted to the top makuuchi division in September 1975.
 However, he lasted only one tournament before being demoted again, and recurring shoulder dislocation injuries led to him falling back to the unsalaried ranks.
+During his time back below the salaried (sekitori) divisions, Chiyonoyama, his original master and the one who scouted and convinced him to join Kokonoe stable, died in 1977, after which Kitanofuji, the 52nd yokozuna and also a Hokkaido native, took over the stable.

 He finally won promotion back to the top division in January 1978.
 After receiving a fighting spirit prize in May, Chiyonofuji reached komusubi (the fourth-highest rank) for the first time.
 During his early top division career he was often compared to another lightweight wrestler popular with sumo fans, Takanohana I. Takanohana had first come across Chiyonofuji whilst on a regional tour and encouraged him to give sumo a try.
 Later, he also advised Chiyonofuji to give up smoking, which helped him put on some extra weight.

 In 1979, due to his shoulder trouble, Chiyonofuji briefly fell to the second division, but he soon came back.
 Encouraged by his stablemaster, he began to rely not only on throwing techniques, which increased the risk of re-injuring his shoulders, but also on gaining ground quickly and forcing out his opponents.
 Showing much more consistency, he earned three kinboshi by defeating yokozuna in the March and July 1980 tournaments, where he also got technique prizes.
 He fought again as a komusubi in the May and September tournaments, in the latter of which he won 10 matches in the top division for the first time.
-Chiyonofuji reached sekiwake (the third-highest rank), and stayed at this rank for only two tournament.
+Chiyonofuji reached sekiwake (the third-highest rank), and stayed at this rank for only two tournaments.
 As a sekiwake, he scored 11–4 in November, and in January 1981 he scored 14–1, losing only one regular match to dominating yokozuna Kitanoumi, and then defeated him in the subsequent playoff to win a top makuuchi division title for the first time.
 This earned him promotion to ōzeki, the second-highest rank.
 While making this speedy rise, he won the technique prize in the three previous tournaments, and won it again in that January 1981 tournament where he also earned the outstanding performance prize.
 As an ōzeki he scored well in the following three tournaments up to July 1981, where he again defeated Kitanoumi and won his second title.
 After this victory, he was promoted to yokozuna, the 58th in sumo history.